- Google Policy

 |Session Management||PHPSESSID||This controls access to private areas of the site.
 As a regular user you will not see this.|

 We embed videos from our official YouTube channel.
 This may set cookies on your computer once you click on the YouTube video player.
-Read more at YouTube’s embedding videos information page.PREF - * Expires after eight months
+Read more at YouTube’s embedding videos information page and the Google Policy section.PREF - * Expires after eight months

 VSC - * expires at the end of your session